-In December 2018, we obtained and assumed all rights, title, interest and obligations under the HanAll Agreement from RSG, including all rights to batoclimab and IMVT-1402 from RSG in the Licensed Territory, pursuant to an assignment and assumption agreement between RSG and our wholly owned subsidiary, Immunovant Sciences GmbH ("ISG"), for an aggregate purchase price of \$37.8 million.
+In December 2018, we obtained and assumed all rights, title, interest and obligations under the HanAll Agreement from RSG, including all rights to batoclimab and IMVT-1402 in the Licensed Territory, pursuant to an assignment and assumption agreement between RSG and our wholly owned subsidiary, Immunovant Sciences GmbH ("ISG"), for an aggregate purchase price of \$37.8 million.

 Under the HanAll Agreement, the parties may choose to collaborate on a research program directed to the research and development of next generation FcRn inhibitors in accordance with an agreed plan and budget.
 We are obligated to reimburse HanAll for half of such research and development expenses incurred by HanAll, up to an aggregate reimbursement amount of \$20.0 million.
 Intellectual property created by HanAll pursuant to this research program will be included in our license; intellectual property created by us pursuant to this research program will be included in HanAll's license.
-As of September 30, 2022, no amounts were payable to HanAll for research and development costs incurred and reported to us pursuant to the HanAll Agreement.
+As of December 31, 2022, no amounts were payable to HanAll for research and development costs incurred and reported to us pursuant to the HanAll Agreement.

-Pursuant to the HanAll Agreement, RSG made an upfront payment of \$30.0 million to HanAll.
-In May 2019, we achieved our first development and regulatory milestone which resulted in a \$10.0 million milestone payment that we subsequently paid in August 2019.
-We will be responsible for future contingent payments and royalties, including up to an aggregate of \$442.5 million upon the achievement of certain development, regulatory and sales milestone events.
-We are also obligated to pay HanAll tiered royalties ranging from the mid-single digits to mid-teens percentage of net sales of licensed products, subject to standard offsets and reductions as set forth in the HanAll Agreement.
+In the fiscal 2023 third quarter, we achieved our second development and regulatory milestone under the HanAll Agreement of \$10.0 million, which was recorded as acquired in-process research and development expenses and accounts payable in the accompanying unaudited condensed consolidated statements of operations and balance sheet, respectively, as of, and for the three and nine months ended December 31, 2022.
+We will be responsible for future contingent payments and royalties, including up to an aggregate of \$432.5 million (after an aggregate amount of \$20.0 million of milestone achievements as of December 31, 2022) upon the achievement of certain development, regulatory and sales milestone events.
+We are also obligated to pay HanAll tered royalties ranging from the mid-single digits to mid-teens percentage of net sales of licensed products, subject to standard offsets and reductions as set forth in the HanAll Agreement.
 These royalty obligations apply on a product-by-product and country-by-country basis and end upon the latest of: (A) the date on which the last valid claim of the licensed patents expire, (B) the date on which the data or market exclusivity expires or (C) 11 years after the first commercial sale of the licensed product, in each case, with respect to a given product in a given country.